All Saints Church, Lydd: History

 The church was long thought to be Saxon in origin, but recent studies have dated the oldest section to the latter half of the 5th century, making it Romano-British.
 It appears to incorporate a very small basilica which had an apse, an arcade on the north side of three bays, and an elaborate porch on the west side.
 This is considerably different from Anglo-Saxon churches, leading to a Romano-British attribution.

-In the fifteenth century, a number of Fraternities or Guilds of lay parishioners were connected with the church.
+In the fifteenth century, a number of fraternities or guilds of lay parishioners were connected with the church.
 Each of these fraternities held services in a different part of the church, either at a special altar of its patron saint, or before the image of that saint; and each fraternity maintained a light before the altar, or image of its patron.
-In the fifteenth century, the Fraternities were those of the Holy Trinity, All Saints, St. James, St. Peter, St. Mary, St. Katherine, St. John the Baptist, and St. George.
+In the fifteenth century, the fraternities were those of the Holy Trinity, All Saints, St. James, St. Peter, St. Mary, St. Katherine, St. John the Baptist, and St. George.
 In the following century, St. Barbara, St. Anthony, St. Mildred, and St. Nicholas were added.
 The church registers for christenings and marriages began in 1542 and for burials in 1539.

-The church interior was restored in the 18th century when box pews were replaced with oak pews to give a seating capacity of 1,000.
+The church interior was restored in the eighteenth century when box pews were replaced with oak pews to give a seating capacity of 1,000.
 The church was extensively damaged during World War II; in 1940 the chancel was destroyed by a stray bomb; being re-built after the war in the early English style and removing the Victorian 'restoration' of the east end.
 Rectors include Thomas Wolsey (who later became Cardinal) though it is doubtful that he ever attended, as he held a number of churches in plurality, employing a curate and keeping the tithes for himself.

 The church became a Grade I listed building on 28 November 1950.